1. Are biocides dangerous?

 3. What are closed-circuit biocides?

-Biocides that pose a serious risk to the user are classified as closed-circuit biocides and are mainly reserved for professional users.
+Biocides that pose a serious health risk to the user are classified as closed-circuit biocides and are mainly reserved for professionals.
 Both their sale and use are subject to specific rules, including mandatory registration of sellers.
 Be vigilant when purchasing biocides and consult the label and precautionary measures.

-4. Do I have to register in the closed circuit if I use a closed-circuit biocide for my swimming pool ?
+4. Do I have to register into the closed circuit if I use a closed-circuit biocide for my swimming pool?

 In general, the users of closed-circuit biocides must register.
 However, an exception can be stated in the authorisation certificate (see paragraph 8) of the product.
 In that case, the certificate mentions that registration is not mandatory for private users of the biocide as far as it is used in their private swimming pool.
 You can find the certificate of authorisation through the list of authorised biocides.

-5. Do I have to register in the closed circuit if I use a biocide?
+5. Do I have to register into the closed circuit if I use a biocide?

 The user registration is mandatory when using closed-circuit biocides.
-These are biocides with a certain risk that are mainly reserved for professionals.
+These are biocides with a serious health risk that are mainly reserved for professionals.

-Professional users are invited to consult the website www.biocide.be.
+Professionals are invited to consult the website biocide.be.

 In order to know if a biocide belongs to the closed circuit, you can consult the list of authorised biocides.